uChip/RFM69W_BOB/README.md

 You can order this PCB directly from OSH Park.
 Click on the following link.
   * Radio Breakout - http://oshpark.com/shared_projects/bJRprI06

+See Bill of Materials file in repo for parts list.

 ## Status
   * PCB layout has been tested to be functional.